lauren-west/cs124/design.md

 In this lab, we designed and implemented a simple interface for a mobile web app.
 This app manages a list of items the user desires to complete.
 ## Design Decisions
-Design decisions we made included using list items vs tiles and using pencil icon vs touch to edit.
+Design decisions we made included: using list items vs tiles and using pencil icon vs touch to edit.
 For the first option, the team decided to use list items, seeing that it would be easier for the user to scroll through the list on mobile.
 Also, since items are added sequentially and deleted when checked, it seemed that the list display would be more intuitive.
 The second design choice was much less clear--both choices had their pros and cons.
-Using a pencil icon to make edits would seemingly help a new user out, but touching a pencil icon was not very elegant.
+Using a pencil icon to make edits would seemingly help a new user, but touching a pencil icon was not very elegant.
 Using touch simplifies the mobile interface where space is a commodity, but it may not be very clear what the user should do.
-After User-Testing, we decided on touch to edit.
+After User-Testing, we decided on touch-to-edit.
+We decided to go for a simplistic design.
+In minimalist spirit, we elimated the border around our header after receiving user feedback that it looked out of place.
+Our goal was to have easily recognizable elements that reduced clutter for greater user experiences.

 ## Alternative Design
 Originally we were considering creating a tile-based design where each task/list item was displayed as individual tiles, with a title and some alternative information below: image.png